Doctor of Veterinary Medicine in Veterinary Medicine

 Readmission

-A student in the professional curriculum who voluntarily withdraws, or who is dropped from the rolls of the University or from the professional veterinary curriculum for cause, forfeits his or her standing and must apply for readmission and be approved before being re-enrolled by policies and procedures of the School of Veterinary Medicine and Biomedical Sciences.
+A student in the professional curriculum who voluntarily withdraws, or who is dropped from the rolls of the University or from the professional veterinary curriculum for cause, forfeits his or her standing and must apply for readmission and be approved before being re-enrolled by policies and procedures of the College of Veterinary Medicine and Biomedical Sciences.

-NOTE: While every effort is made to assure accuracy and timeliness of this publication, the School of Veterinary Medicine and Biomedical Sciences is not responsible for any misrepresentation which might arise through error in the preparation of this catalog, or through failure to give notice of changes in its requirements, policies, tuition and fees, course offerings and other matters affecting students or applicants.
-The provisions of this catalog do not constitute an irrevocable contract between any student or applicant for admission into the professional curriculum of the School of Veterinary Medicine and Biomedical Sciences.
+NOTE: While every effort is made to assure accuracy and timeliness of this publication, the College of Veterinary Medicine and Biomedical Sciences is not responsible for any misrepresentation which might arise through error in the preparation of this catalog, or through failure to give notice of changes in its requirements, policies, tuition and fees, course offerings and other matters affecting students or applicants.
+The provisions of this catalog do not constitute an irrevocable contract between any student or applicant for admission into the professional curriculum of the College of Veterinary Medicine and Biomedical Sciences.

-School of Veterinary Medicine and Biomedical Sciences Admission Information
+College of Veterinary Medicine and Biomedical Sciences Admission Information

 This program is approved to be offered at the Veterinary Education, Research, and Outreach Center in Canyon, Texas,